-So it’s just before dinner and you realized that you never took the time to pickle those fresh summer cucumbers.
+So it’s just before dinner and you don’t have time to pickle those fresh summer cucumbers.
 Never fear; we’ve got you covered.
-With these Fastest Pickles in the West, you’ll have tasty pickle slices on the table in less time than it’ll take you to fire up the grill.
+With these Fastest Pickles in the West, you’ll have tasty pickle slices on the table in less time than it takes to fire up the grill.

-Here’s how easy it is: You just have to boil up a little vinegar solution, let it cool, and then pour it into a Ziploc bag or plastic container along with some sliced cucumbers, and then let it all chill while you make dinner.
+How easy is it?
+You just have to boil up a little vinegar solution, let it cool, and then pour it into a Ziploc bag or plastic container along with some sliced cucumbers.
+Then you let it all chill while you make dinner.
 Toss in a few red onions, mustard seeds, fresh dill, garlic, or any of your other favorite veggies, and you’ve got a whole side dish taken care of.
 Chef Joe gave us this version, but we’ve since experimented with other herbs and flavorings.

 Fastest Pickles in the West